Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 #### Generate and Configure Tests

-Filling the required fields and apply the configuration will generate a test that should directly be added to the tree.
+Filling the required fields and apply the configuration will generate a test that will be automatically appended to the tree.

 ![ ](images/test_view.png)

-Creating a test will update the tree and the test will be available under the corresponding groups.
-(below is an example of a newly created test `contact` which belongs to the `engineering` group)
+Below is an example of a newly created test `contact` which belongs to the `engineering` group

 ![ ](images/test_created.png)